-- Able to identify stakeholders and select appropriate business analysis techniques to manage requirements and assess the progress of the work. - Able to ensure stakeholder's actual underlying needs are understood and captured. - Able to understand and apply the usability engineering lifecycle, particularly user-centered analysis and usability testing techniques. - Able to assess proposed solutions to determine the best solution to meet business needs. - Able to identify gaps and shortcomings in solutions and determine necessary workarounds or changes to the solution. - Able to work with stakeholders to identify and understand their needs, concerns and working environment.
+- Is able to identify stakeholders and select appropriate business analysis techniques to manage requirements and assess the progress of the work. - Is able to ensure stakeholder's actual underlying needs are understood and captured. - Is able to understand and apply the usability engineering life cycle, particularly user-centered analysis and usability testing techniques. - Is able to assess proposed solutions to determine the best solution to meet business needs. - Is able to identify gaps and shortcomings in solutions and determine necessary workarounds or changes to the solution. - Is able to work with stakeholders to identify and understand their needs, concerns, and working environment.

-- Identifies business needs, refines and clarifies the definition of that need, and defines a solution scope that can be feasibly implemented by the business. - Prioritizes and progressively clarifies and validates stakeholder and solution requirements in order to enable the project team to implement a solution that meets the needs of the sponsoring organization and stakeholders. - Analyzes stakeholder needs to define solutions, assesses the current state of the business to identify and recommend improvements and the verification and validation of the resulting requirements. - Manages conflicts, issues and changes in order to ensure that stakeholders and the project team remain in agreement on the solution scope, how requirements are communicated to stakeholders, and how knowledge gained by the business analyst is maintained for future use. - Ensures the solution delivered to stakeholders meets the business need(s) for which the project was undertaken by planning and facilitating user acceptance testing. - Uses Business Process Modeling (BPM) techniques for analyzing the 'as-is' business processes and rules in scope and then the 'to-be' processes. - Works with the organization's approved Software Development Life Cycle (SDLC) methodology (waterfall, iterative, agile, scrum, etc.) that is applied to the project. - Converts requirements into different types of 'models' or 'diagrams', uses Unified Modeling Language (UML), each of which describes a particular aspect of the requirements. - Assesses deployed solutions to see how well they met the original need so the sponsoring organization can assess the performance and effectiveness of the solution.
+- Identifies business needs, refines and clarifies the definition of that need, and defines a solution scope that can be feasibly implemented by the business. - Prioritizes and progressively clarifies and validates stakeholder and solution requirements to enable the project team to implement a solution that meets the needs of the sponsoring organization and stakeholders. - Analyzes stakeholder needs to define solutions, assesses the current state of the business to identify and recommend improvements, and conducts the verification and validation of the resulting requirements. - Manages conflicts, issues, and changes to ensure that stakeholders and the project team remain in agreement on the solution scope, how requirements are communicated to stakeholders, and how knowledge gained by the business analyst is maintained for future use.

+- Ensures the solution delivered to stakeholders meets the business need(s) for which the project was undertaken by planning and facilitating user acceptance testing. - Uses Business Process Modeling (BPM) techniques for analyzing the "as-is" business processes and rules in scope and then the "to-be" processes. - Works with the organization's approved Software Development Life Cycle (SDLC) methodology (waterfall, iterative, Agile, scrum, etc.) that is applied to the project. - Converts requirements into different types of 'models' or 'diagrams', uses Unified Modeling Language (UML), each of which describes a particular aspect of the requirements. - Assesses deployed solutions to see how well they met the original need so the sponsoring organization can assess the performance and effectiveness of the solution.